tikangcs/Jigsaw/README.md

 In Project Jigsaw, we will be refactoring the backend that serves our mock fashion ecommerce front end client.
 The objectives of this project will be as follows:

-- Containerize and compose the backend stacks into a single unit using Docker
+- Containerize and compose the backend stacks into a single unit in Docker
 - Deploy the containers to the cloud using an AWS EC2 instance
-- Perform the ETL process over a sizable dataset involving millions of records
+- Perform the ETL process over a sizable dataset involving over 10 millions records
 - Design an efficient RESTful API server to handle requests gracefully
 - Performance test the backend for latency acheived at various throughput levels
-- Implement a load balancer using Nginx
+- Implement a reverse proxy/load balancer using Nginx
 - Implement serverside caching using Redis

 # NODE